Can Amino Acids Supplementation Affect Hormonal Secretion From the Pituitary?

 Result Analysis

 The increase seen in cortisol indicates a positive response to the ACTH stimulation test.
-Therefore it can be concluded that amino acid supplementation resulted in amplification of ACTH response in the subjects, however, it is not clear from the study if the increase was through hypothalamic or pituitary pathways modulating the hypothalamic-pituitary-adrenal axis.
+Therefore, it can be concluded that amino acid supplementation resulted in the amplification of ACTH response in the subjects, however, it is not clear from the study if the increase was through hypothalamic or pituitary pathways modulating the hypothalamic-pituitary-adrenal axis.
 This warrants the need for more research into the pathway and the effect of amino acids on it.

 Furthermore, the increase in testosterone indicates a response to the GnRH stimulation test in the subjects.
 However, like ACTH stimulation test results, the study could not pinpoint the origin of the action of these amino acids.

-It can be concluded that amino acid supplements do have an effect on hormonal secretion in athletes and it is necessary for further studies to be conducted on this subject to know the safety and exact efficiency of these supplements.
+It can be concluded that amino acid supplements do have an effect on hormonal secretion in athletes, and it is necessary for further studies to be conducted on this subject to know the safety and exact efficiency of these supplements.
 Also, it is recommended that supplements like these, until further research can be done, be taken under the strict supervision of a physician.

 References